HURG-IIDX/Noteskin-Workshop-Enchantment/README.md

 The graphics for the arrows have not been changed, but now there are over 40 new variants of the arrows, featuring various color schemes used in other noteskins (examples include ITG Cel/Metal colors, Dev, DDR Note, DDR Vivid, RGB, and a few others) as well as variations of those color schemes giving them different frame options, or no frame at all.

-There are animated GIF previews of every arrow variation on the Previews folder.
+There are animated GIF previews of every arrow variation on the Previews>Arrows folder.
 They are all read from top to bottom in the following note timings (using the default as an example).
 This animated GIF can also be found in the Previews>Arrows folder in this download for reference.

 ![Default (TIMINGS INCLUDED)](https://github.com/HURG-IIDX/Noteskin-Workshop-Enchantment/assets/19560941/6f13203c-4f5a-4289-898d-e080f1f89897)